MaryamGoudarzi/stats220/index.md

 ## About me

-I'm a student here in the university of Auckland double majoring in statistics and finance. **three things I like to do are drinking coffee, taking a beach walk, going on exciting events with my friends.**
+I'm a student here in the university of Auckland double majoring in statistics and finance. **Three things I like to do are drinking coffee, taking a beach walk, going on exciting events with my friends.**

 ## It's so fun making memes!